Frequently Asked Questions

 A 25% deposit is required to confirm your booking.
 Means of payment for the deposit includes, cheque or bank transfer.
-The outstanding balance is to be paid at the completion of the charter.
+The outstanding balance is to be paid before or on commencement of charter.
 This can be paid in cash or credit card.

 No, however we accept cash, or credit card.
 Cheques are only accepted 10 working days before departure.

 If you cancel more than 1 month before your booking we will charge a $100 administration fee and refund the balance of your deposit.
 If you cancel less than one month before the departure date you will forfeit your deposit..